 Gunnison Sage-Grouse (along with their more widespread relative the Greater Sage-Grouse) offer one of the best examples of the breeding system known as lekking.
 Males gather by the dozens, or even hundreds, in an opening in the sage to perform complex, highly choreographed courtship displays.
 Females visit these leks to size up the displays and choose their mates—typically all the females mate with just a few of the males at the lek.
 This puts intense pressure on males’ displaying abilities if they are to have any chance of passing along their genes.
 After mating, males have no further contact with the female or the young.

 Gunnison Sage-Grouse has declined greatly from presettlement estimates.
 Partners in Flight estimates a global breeding population of only 4,600 birds, with 100% living in the U.S. The species rates a 20 out of 20 on the Continental Concern Score, and is both a Tri-National Concern species, and a U.S.-Canada Stewardship species.
-Gunnison Sage-Grouse was listed as federally threatened in November 2014, and is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
+Gunnison Sage-Grouse was listed as federally threatened in November 2014, and is on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 The species is also listed as Endangered on the IUCN Red List of Threatened Species.
 About 85% of the species are part of a single population in the Gunnison Basin; the remainder are distributed among six other populations in western Colorado and adjacent Utah.
 According to the listing decision, the main threats to the species are habitat decline from human disturbance, small population size and structure, drought, climate change, and disease.
 Specific threats include certain ecologically harmful grazing practices, fences, invasive plants, changes to fire regimes, encroachment of pinyon and juniper on sage lands, extraction of natural resources, water development, and disturbance from recreation.